IIIF/api/source/community/groups/framework.md

   * At least two calendar weeks must pass between the CfP and official approval of the group.
 If only one or two institutions are interested after four calendar weeks, then the CfP is considered closed and the original proposers of the charter should lead continued discussion and modify the charter before re-announcing.
   * Once officially approved, Technical Specification Groups should be documented on the iiif.io website, noting the following information:
     1. Statement of the group focus and/or goals, and how the group came to be formed
+    2. Link to the group charter
-    2. Chair(s) of the group
+    3. Chair(s) of the group
-    3. Communication channels ([Slack][iiif-slack], [IIIF-Discuss][iiif-discuss], etc.)
+    4. Communication channels ([Slack][iiif-slack], [IIIF-Discuss][iiif-discuss], etc.)
-    4. Link to group folder in the IIIF Google Drive for Call Notes and Group Documents
+    5. Link to group folder in the IIIF Google Drive for Call Notes and Group Documents
+    6. Link to relevant GitHub repositories
-    5. Regular call schedule
+    7. Regular call schedule
-    6. Call connection information
+    8. Call connection information

 ### Technical Specification Group Requirements